-For the best chance of seeing the northern lights, travel between late September and earl April, between the autumn and spring equinoxes, when long nights prevail in the northern skies of Iceland, Norway, Finland, Sweden and Greenland.
+With most auroras appearing in a band called the “auroral zone”, there are lots of options for where to go if you want the chance of seeing them.
+We have a collection of holidays based around the northern lights, all built around the best times to see the aurora in these specific locations.
+For the best chance of seeing the northern lights, travel between late September and early April, between the autumn and spring equinoxes, when long nights prevail in the northern skies of Iceland, Norway, Finland, Sweden and Greenland.
 Renowned for its elusive character as much as its astounding beauty, sightings of the ethereal light show can never be guaranteed - however, our selection of winter tours and holidays have been carefully designed with aurora hunting in mind.

-Best for: Outdoor enthusiasts, city center hotels and countryside retreats
+Best for: Outdoor enthusiasts, city centre hotels and countryside retreats

 Best for: adventure-seeking families, glass igloos, ice rooms and family-friendly hotels